rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel/index.md

 **To change the mobile phone number**

-To change the mobile phone number paired with your account, use the **Remove** option to remove the existing phone number.
-For instructions, see the preceding task.
+To change the mobile phone number paired with your account, use the **Remove** option to remove the existing phone number by following the instructions in the preceding task.
 Then, update the account settings with the new phone number and verify the device.

 **To remove an SMS or OTP device**

 To remove an SMS device, use the **Remove all devices**.

 To remove an OTP device, use the **Manage** option to delete the device from your account.